 Below are 4 exercises that’ll help you keep your brain sharp even as you get older.

 1. Exercises to maintain mental clarity: color text

-The first activity involves finding one of these charts (searching for “the Stroop effect” will help).
+Our first exercise for maintaining mental clarity above involves finding one of these charts.
 Then, start reading the color each word is written in out loud.
-Do this until you reach the end of the image and then do the same exercise backwards.
+Do this until you have read every word and then go backwards, starting with the last one.